Zeroji/minecord/README.md

 `role-config`: path to the role configuration JSON file
 `role-users`: path to the role/user assignations JSON file
 `short-name`: a short name displayed before all messages (useful with multiple servers)
+`shell-timeout`: the time (in seconds) after which a shell will close

 #### Usage